cardmagic/classifier-models/README.md

 classifier pull spam-filter

 # Use a model directly (downloads if needed)
-classifier --use spam-filter "Is this spam?"
+classifier -r spam-filter "Is this spam?"
 ```

 ## Available Models